joseterrera/markov-machine/readme.md

   {"the cat": ["in"], "cat in": ["the"], "in the": ["hat"], "the hat": [null]}
   ```

   In the text markov2.js, we go for a functional programming approach.
 Instead of a map, we create an object.
-This example goes a bit further since it
+This example goes a bit further since it also accounts for periods and it generates a sentence that is realistic because it has periods and uppercased.